 - The residence must have a minimum setback of 6m from the primary street.

-- R30: Generally indicates a density of 30 dwellings units per hectare.
+- R30 zoning: Generally indicates a density of 30 dwellings units per hectare.

 - The residence must cover at least 45% of the total site, with at least 24sqm of outdoor living.